 21. Overcome the obstacles

-Make it your mission to get things done as quickly and efficiently as possible so you can move onto the next thing, and try to never leave a project half-finished.
-If an obstacle is hit that prevents the job from being done, find ways around it - ask for help, delegate, set goals and deadlines, break a large task into smaller, more achievable parts.
+Make it your mission to get things done as quickly and efficiently as possible so you can move onto the next thing, and aim to not leave a project half-finished.
+If you hit an obstacle that prevents the job from being done, find ways around it - ask for help, delegate, set goals and deadlines, break a large task into smaller, more achievable parts.

 22. Let go of perfectionism

 Being organised is not about being a perfectionist, it's about recognising when good enough is enough, and finding balance in your daily approach.
 Try not to focus too much on the finer details as things will only take longer to accomplish.

 Being aware of your energy levels and the best time of day to get the most work done is an essential part of effective time management.
 If you work best in the mornings, then getting up half an hour earlier to power through some tasks will help get you through your to-do list.
 But if you're not a morning person, then setting aside time in the afternoon or evening would be more effective.
 It's also about knowing how much time you have available, and leaving the right amount of time to do it.